 Aruba Carnival is a month-long celebration featuring high-energy parties and hip-shaking madness all over the country.
 Carnival in Aruba is the biggest merrymaking event of the year that all the citizens look forward to.
 And when you join it, you will totally understand why everyone is so obsessed with this event.

 This huge tropical Caribbean party is a pre-Lenten celebration since it runs until the start of Lent.
 If you want to join this one-of-a-kind experience, feel free to visit the island during the Aruba Carnival season.
-We suggest you look at the map below, offering the best and the most affordable accommodation nearby.
+We suggest you look at the map below for the best and the most affordable accommodation options nearby.